Joint Statement: Roundtable on FGM/Khafz in India

 The recommendations for tackling FGM/Khafz which emerged from and were agreed on at the event - “Eliminating Harmful Practices, Meeting SDG Commitments - Roundtable on FGM/Khafz in India” are set out below:

 1. Data Collection: Data on the prevalence of FGM/Khafz in India, including the girls at risk and the women and girls who have already undergone the procedure, must be officially collected by the Indian government, including the National Crime Research Bureau (NCRB) both at the national level, and in certain States including Maharashtra, Gujarat, Rajasthan, Madhya Pradesh, Telangana, West Bengal, and Kerala.
-In particular, national-level official statistics estimating prevalence of FGM/Khafz across the country is required.
+In particular, national-level official statistics estimating the prevalence of FGM/Khafz across the country is required.

-2. Resources: Increased recognition among donor organizations and international agencies that FGM/Khafz is a global issue, and occurs within India; and concerted action, including increased donor support to research studies, training of healthcare providers, grassroots activists and civil society efforts to end FGM/Khafz within India.
-The Government of India and the concerned State Governments should also dedicate funds for the specific purpose of taking prevention, awareness raising, and education measures towards ending FGM/Khafz.
+2. Resources: Increased recognition among donor organizations and international agencies that FGM/Khafz is a global issue, and occurs within India; and concerted action, including increased donor support to research studies, training of healthcare providers, grassroots activists, and civil society efforts to end FGM/Khafz within India.
+The Government of India and the concerned State Governments should also dedicate funds for the specific purpose of taking prevention, awareness-raising, and education measures towards ending FGM/Khafz.

 3. Definition: The definition of FGM (which includes Khafz) given by the World Health Organization (WHO) should be adopted in India, including in any law that addresses or is passed to address this issue.
 The WHO defines FGM as “all procedures that involve partial or total removal of the external female genitalia, or other injury to the female genital organs for non-medical reasons”.
-Thee WHO definition is broad enough to include Khafz as practiced by some communities in India as part of FGM.
+The WHO definition is broad enough to include Khafz as practiced by some communities in India as part of FGM.

-5. Prosecution under existing law: Until a separate law is passed on FGM/Khafz, proactive measures should be taken to prosecute instances of FGM/Khafz as criminal offences of hurt, and grievous hurt, under sections 319 to 325 of the Indian Penal Code.
-The central government must issue appropriate orders/directives/guidelines to the police in all States, which provide education and information to law enforcement officials on the existence and effects of FGM/Khafz in India, the applicability of existing criminal laws, and the need to prosecute these offences.
+5. Prosecution under existing law: Until a separate law is passed on FGM/Khafz, proactive measures should be taken to prosecute instances of FGM/Khafz as criminal offenses of hurt, and grievous hurt, under sections 319 to 325 of the Indian Penal Code.
+The central government must issue appropriate orders/directives/guidelines to the police in all States, which provide education and information to law enforcement officials on the existence and effects of FGM/Khafz in India, the applicability of existing criminal laws, and the need to prosecute these offenses.
 However, existing laws fail to recognize FGM/Khafz as a systematic act of violence imposed as a norm, which is why a stand-alone law dealing with this issue is necessary.

-7. Reporting: Frontline professionals including teachers, doctors and social workers must be educated on the issue and encouraged to report to the police if any girl is under threat of FGM/Khafz or if it has been performed on any girl or woman.
+7. Reporting: Frontline professionals including teachers, doctors, and social workers must be educated on the issue and encouraged to report to the police if any girl is under threat of FGM/Khafz or if it has been performed on any girl or woman.

 8. Prevention and Awareness Generation: Clear guidelines should be issued by the central and relevant state governments which should prioritize prevention measures to protect women and girls from FGM/Khafz, including by taking action to identify girls at risk, and implementing an awareness generation campaign regarding the health effects and legal status of the practice of FGM/Khafz under Indian law.
 Adequate steps should be taken by the State to include religious and community leaders towards prevention and awareness generation.